jlk1975/fileserver-experiment/README.md

       - next steps, install the linode cli, then
       - login to your new file server instance and get a golang file server
       - running manually , just prove out that you can upload/download files over HTTP
+      - from/to your laptop using curl.
+      - use this great article: https://medium.com/rungo/beginners-guide-to-serving-files-using-http-servers-in-go-4e542e628eac
-      - from/to your laptop using curl. after that, provision a client server
+      - after that, provision a client server
-      - and do the same thing.ssh root@69.164.212.172
+      - and do the same thing.
       - tbd